relekang/graphql-rss-parser/readme.md

     -h, --help          Output usage information
-    -H, --host [value]  Host to listen on (defaults to "0.0.0.0") -p, --port <n>      Port to listen on (defaults to 3000) -R, --raven-dsn     Raven DSN.
+    -H, --host [value]  Host to listen on (defaults to "0.0.0.0") -p, --port <n>      Port to listen on (defaults to 3000) -D, --sentry-dsn    Sentry DSN.
 This is used to configure logging with sentry.io -v, --version       Output the version number
 ```

+### Sentry integration

+The sentry integration can be enabled by passing the `-D/--sentry-dsn` cli option.
+It is important to note
+that errors that happens because errors in parsers or http requests will be filtered out.
+This is because
+the goal of this error tracking is to catch errors in the code of the service.

 ### Example queries